Sextortion Is the Hidden Pandemic Impacting Young Kids and Teens

 What Is Sextortion?

 Sexual extortion involves threatening to disclose intimate images.
-Specifically, scammers either threaten to disclose the images unless they receive additional explicit images or money.
+Specifically, scammers threaten to disclose the images unless they receive additional explicit images or money.
 In some cases, these photos and videos are traded as child sexual abuse images.

 In Sextortion: The Hidden Panic, filmmakers cover an investigation by federal authorities.
 Specifically, the film shows how persons target victims on the internet for sexually explicit images, and how one individual was able to target children all over the world.
 The film is currently being shown in some theaters and is available on demand through several platforms.